TommasoTarchi/enc_chain/README.md

 All data gathered for this project were obtained with the following general
 procedure:

-1. Create an empty directory to store initial, final and intermediate datasets
+1. Create an empty directory inside `data/` to store initial, final and intermediate datasets
-2. Create an empty directory to store distributions related to initial, final and intermediate datasets
+2. Create an empty directory inside `data/` to store distributions related to initial, final and intermediate datasets
 3. Inside the directory created at point 1., create an initial dataset called `original_dataset-ubyte.gz` using the `gen_dataset.py` script (set the desired parameters by using the script's command line arguments)